%20(RevB)%2025%20September%202015.png)

 Arthroplasty Research and Development

-Established in March 1984, Arthroplasty Research & Development (A.R.D.) was to become a notable force in South African orthopaedics over the next decade.
+Originally establised in 1973 as Theatre Developments by an orthopaedic surgeon (Dr. Charl Grobbelaar) and a mechanical engineer (John O'Toole), A. R.D. was established in March 1984, Arthroplasty Research & Development (A.R.D.) was to become a notable force in South African orthopaedics over the next decade.
 Early on, the company embarked upon an ambitious programme of expansion, increasing both its product range but also its client base.

 Some notable developments from the A.R.D. period include:

-• The introduction of the rotating platform SS'92 knee.
+The introduction of the rotating platform SS'92 knee.
 The current popularity of freely rotating tibial platforms vindicates the company's early, and bold, move away from the then popular fixed tibial articulation.

-• Crosslinking of UHMWPE.
+Crosslinking of UHMWPE.

-• The introduction of a modular femoral head/ stem design to replace the monoblock Total Hip,
+The introduction of a modular femoral head/ stem design to replace the monoblock Total Hip,

-• a cemented/ cementless option Dual Hip, which in its early form already featured a proximal cement collar and right angled stem design.
+a cemented/ cementless option Dual Hip, which in its early form already featured a proximal cement collar and right angled stem design.

-• work on a prototype acrylic bone cement, spear-headed under the project name DURUS.
+work on a prototype acrylic bone cement, spear-headed under the project name DURUS.

-• the development of the Vertefix® Pedicle Screw System in conjunction with a leading Johannesburg spinal specialist.
+the development of the Vertefix® Pedicle Screw System in conjunction with a leading Johannesburg spinal specialist.

 In its on-going commitment to quality, the company is accredited with ISO 13485.